Spanning cycles in random directed graphs: Preliminaries

 We prove this theorem with the strategy outlined in Section~\ref{sec:guide}.
 To apply it to the random digraph process, we first modify the random digraphs.
-This is explained in more detail in Section~\ref{sec:di}, but, roughly, before Theorem~\ref{mainthm} is applied, we first use a conditioning argument (from Krivelevich, Lubetzky and Sudakov~\cite{krivcores}) to reserve some random edges to act as $D_1$ in Theorem~\ref{mainthm}, and then identify the low in- or out-degree vertices in a digraph in the random digraph process.
-Assigning each low degree vertex two neighbours, we embed well-spaced paths of length 2 from the cycle to these vertices and their chosen neighbours.
-Replacing each embedded path of length 2 by a new vertex and modifying the cycle and digraph from the random digraph process, we apply Theorem~\ref{mainthm} using the random edges we have reserved as $D_1$, gathering the new vertices into the exceptional set $X$.
+This is explained in more detail in Section~\ref{sec:di}, but, roughly, before Theorem~\ref{mainthm} is applied, we first use a conditioning argument (from Krivelevich, Lubetzky and Sudakov~\cite{krivcores}) to reserve some random edges to act as $D_1$ in Theorem~\ref{mainthm}, and then identify the low in- or out-degree vertices in the random digraph process.
+Assigning each low degree vertex two neighbours, we embed well-spaced subpaths of length 2 from the cycle to these vertices and their chosen neighbours.
+We then contract each of these well-spaced subpaths of length 2 in the cycle to a single vertex.
+Next, we contract each embedded subpath of length 2 in the random digraph process and adjust the edges in and out of each contracted vertex so that, if a copy of the contracted cycle is found in the contracted digraph with the contracted vertices in the cycle mapped appropriately to the contracted vertices in the digraph, then undoing the contractions will find a copy of the original cycle in the original digraph (this is described in detail at the start of Section~\ref{sec:randpf}).
+Thus, we can apply Theorem~\ref{mainthm} using the random edges we have reserved as $D_1$ and with the contracted vertices as the exceptional set $X$.
 Altogether, this will give us the following theorem.